pelavarre/less-beeps/README.md

 ## Why "Ugg"?

-Just a playful spelling of "Egg" (as in Easter Eggs) No relation to the boot company.
+Just a playful spelling of "Egg" (as in Easter Eggs).
+No relation to the boot company.
 Though those boots did make one 12-year-old very happy once